(Disclosure: Some of the links below may be affiliate links)

 The second idea is to open and sell a put option, a strategy known as a short put.
 If the buyer exercises the right to sell, the seller of the option will have an obligation to buy the stock at the strike price.
 In general, short put traders think that a stock will go up.

-In the worst case, the stock goes down to zero, but the trader has to buy it at 35 USD.
+In the worst case, the stock drops to zero, but the trader has to buy it at 35 USD.
 In that case, the maximum loss is 3000 USD (35 x 100 – 500).
 So, the potential loss is not unlimited but can still be large.

 - Buying a put option is betting that the stock will go down.
 This has very high earning potential and low loss potential.